THE WARLU WAY PILBARA RED DOG HIGHWAY

 4. SEE DAMPIER’S RED DOG MEMORIAL AND MORE.

 Here’s a true Australian icon that you must experience.
 Dampier is home to the ‘Red Dog’ memorial.
 He became a Pilbara legend for his series of owners and travelling on his own throughout the region, making mates along his many journeys.
 His memorial is on the way into town, and you can follow the Red Dog Trail to discover more about the North West’s favourite canine and his remarkable story.
 Fun fact – Dampier is the largest tonnage shipping port in Australia and houses the massive export facilities of Hamersley Iron, Dampier Salt and the North West Gas Shelf Project.
-Dampier is also the departure point for day cruises to the spectacular Dampier Archipelago.
+Dampier is also the departure point for day trips to the spectacular Dampier Archipelago.
 Take a day to explore Murujuga National Park, which is home to fascinating rock art.

 5. VISIT A WORLD FAMOUS ANCIENT PETROGLYPH ROCK ART GALLERY.